-Course Code Course Description NQF Credits NQF Level COMS7059A Large Scale Computing Systems and Scientific Programming 15 9 COMS7062A Advanced Topics in Data Science 15 9 COMS7063A Statistical Foundations of Data Science 15 9 COMS7065A Computational Intelligence 15 9 COMS7066A Natural Language Technology 15 9 COMS7069A Advanced Topics in Robotics 15 9 COMS7238A Advanced Digital Image Processing 15 9 Note: Not all elective courses will be offered in every year.
+Course Code Course Description NQF Credits NQF Level COMS7069A Advanced Topics in Robotics 15 9 COMS7238A Advanced Digital Image Processing 15 9 COMS7074A Probabilistic Graphical Models 15 15 9 Note: Not all elective courses will be offered in every year.

-46) School of Geosciences - MSc by Coursework and Research Report in the field of Hydrogeology
+School of Geosciences - MSc by Coursework and Research Report in the field of Hydrogeology 17)

 Applicants are required to have a Bachelor of Science Honours degree from the relevant discipline of Science (Geology, Chemistry, Physics and Mathematics) or a relevant Postgraduate Diploma.
-Acceptance into certain courses may be restricted to applicants with relevant undergraduate course credits and field experience.
-Applicants from Chemistry, Physics and Mathematics are required to attend the prerequisite courses before registering for this degree.
+Acceptance into certain courses may be restricted to applicants with relevant undergraduate course credits and field experience, Applicants from Chemistry, Physics and Mathematics are required to attend the prerequisite courses before registering for this degree.
 Unless permitted or required otherwise by the Senate, the Masters programme extends over one academic year of full-time study or two academic years of part-time study.
 Part-time candidates are required to register for four courses and Research Report: Hydrogeology Part-time I in the first year of study.
-The remaining two courses and Research Report: Hydrogeology Part-time II are to be completed in the second year of study.
+The remaining two courses and Research Report: Hydrogeology Parttime II are to be completed in the second year of study.